Homecoming: WWII Veteran laid to rest in Wichita, 80 years after death

 “He had written a letter and said if he had to give up his life, he knew what he was doing,” said Bridges.

-His two nieces, encouraging others to always have faith and hold onto the hope that they too will be reunited with their loved one.
+His two nieces encourage others to always have faith and hold onto the hope that they too, will be reunited with their loved one.

 “He was gone for 80 years, nobody thought he would come home, and now he’s home, and to be able to be buried next to his mom and dad, and I am so thankful,” said Bridges.